kalindudc/craftle/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

+#### Commit message format

+1. Start the subject line with a verb (e.g. Change header styles)
+2. Use the imperative mood in the subject line (e.g. Fix, not Fixed or Fixes header styles)
+3. Limit the subject line to about 50 characters
+4. Do not end the subject line with a period
+5. Separate subject from body with a blank line
+6. Wrap the body at 72 characters

+#### Additional Notes

-Note: Craftle follows [Forge versioning convensions](https://mcforge.readthedocs.io/en/1.14.x/conventions/versioning/).
+1. Craftle follows [Forge versioning convensions](https://mcforge.readthedocs.io/en/1.14.x/conventions/versioning/).
 If your changes affect any of the MAJORMOD/MAJORAPI/MINOR conventions as described in the Forge documentation, please indicate it within the pull reques.

-Note: All pull requests must come attached to a github [issue](https://github.com/kalindudc/craftle/issues).
+2. All pull requests must come attached to a github [issue](https://github.com/kalindudc/craftle/issues).
 If your code change resolves an existing issue, please indicate that within the pull request description.
 If your code change partially affects an existing issue, please create a new issue that covers your code change and attach both issues to the pull request via the description.
 Finally if your code change does not relate to any existing issues, please create a new issue and wait for approval from the Craftle team before submitting your pull request.